Dimock Township, Susquehanna County, Pennsylvania: Water contamination incident

-Dimock was the site of a much publicized water contamination from hydraulic fracturing, which was shown in the 2010 documentary Gasland.
-In 2009, 13 water wells in Dimock, Pennsylvania were contaminated with methane, and one exploded.
+Carter Road and State Route 3023 in Dimock Township, which sits above the Marcellus Shale, was the site of water contamination from hydraulic fracturing by Cabot Oil & Gas (later Coterra), and the subject of the documentary Gasland (2010).
+In 2009, 13 water wells were contaminated with methane, and one exploded.
 Arsenic, barium, DEHP, glycol compounds, manganese, phenol, and sodium were found in unacceptable levels in the wells.

-As a result, Cabot Oil & Gas was required to financially compensate residents and provide alternative sources of water until mitigation systems were installed in affected wells.
-The company continues to deny that hydraulic fracturing was involved.
-In May 2012, after the installation of water treatment systems in affected homes, EPA reported that their most recent "set of sampling did not show levels of contaminants that would give EPA reason to take further action."
-Methane and arsenic were found only in one well.
-Cabot has held that the methane was preexisting, but state regulators have cited chemical fingerprinting as proof that it was from Cabot's hydraulic fracturing activities.
-Both Duke University and University of Rochester are conducting studies of the age of the well water to confirm the sources of the various contaminants.
-EPA plans to re-sample four wells where previous data by the company and the state showed levels of contaminants.
+The company was required to financially compensate residents and provide alternative sources of water until mitigation systems were installed in affected wells.
+The company denied that hydraulic fracturing was involved.

+In May 2012, after the installation of water treatment systems in affected homes, the United States Environmental Protection Agency reported that methane and arsenic were found only in one well.
+The company said that that the methane was preexisting.

+In June 2020, the company was sued by Pennsylvania Attorney General Josh Shapiro.

+In 2022, the company pleaded no contest for contaminating well water and agreed to pay $16.29 million to American Water Works to construct a new means of water supply to its residents and agreed to make 75 years of water bills payments for the impacted residents.
+As part of the settlement, the 12-year moratorium against fracking by the company was removed effective in October 2024 as politicians wanted to appeal to voters who are pro-fracking.